pfeff/pfeff.github.com/_posts/2014-11-12-testing-an-om-component.md

                  :externs ["react/externs/react.js"]
                  :optimizations :whitespace } }

-If you''re familiar with building clojurescript already, this should be pretty familiar.
+If you're familiar with building clojurescript already, this should be pretty familiar.
 The test code and the app code are being compiled into a single javascript file named unit-test.js.
-Since Om relies on the react library, we''re telling cljsbuild to include the react source in the generated javascript file.
+Since Om relies on the react library, we're telling cljsbuild to include the react source in the generated javascript file.

 Next, we need to add the test configuration itself: